tsogkas/amat/README.md

 	that are covered by each disk.

 ### low priority ----------------------------------------------------------
+- Chnage the `mat.visualize()` function to show the reconstruction as it forms, instead of showing the covered areas as black pixels.
 - Don't forget when resizing the MAT, to also multiply radius map with appropriate factor.
 - Fix bug with large circular segments appearing because of pixels at high scales that are not merged in the proper group.